kalk1t/personal_website/README.md

 The site is designed to be lightweight,fast and fully under my control - with no dependencies.

-## 🧩 Features
+##  Features

-- 🌐 Custom HTTP server written in C (no external libraries)
+ Custom HTTP server written in C (no external libraries) Serves static HTML and CSS files
-- 📄 Serves static HTML and CSS files
+ Main page where are all my information placed Projects' page where all my projects will be placed

-## 📂 Project Structure
+## Project Structure

 personal_site/